todddangerfarr/sdcnd_p2_traffic_sign_classifier/README.md

 #### 2. Discuss the model's predictions on these new traffic signs and compare the results to predicting on the test set.
 At a minimum, discuss what the predictions were, the accuracy on these new predictions, and compare the accuracy to the accuracy on the test set (OPTIONAL: Discuss the results in more detail as described in the "Stand Out Suggestions" part of the rubric).

 Of the 8 signs from the web 2 where incorrectly classified resulting in a 75% test accuracy.
+When compared to the test set accuracy of 97% this gives the indication that the model is overfitting the data as it's not able to generalize the learned features to new images.

 | Image			            |     Prediction	        					| PASS  |
 |:---------------------:|:---------------------------------:|:-----:|